 Any insurance rider is an additional feature of a policy.
 A term insurance rider is an add-on to a permanent life insurance policy, most often a whole life insurance policy.
 The term rider adds additional life insurance, but instead of being permanent, the additional coverage expires.
 For the length of the term rider, the death benefit is increased by the amount of the rider.

 Insurance riders can either be included with the price of your policy, or they may be offered at an additional charge.
 Typically a term life insurance rider has an additional cost associated with it, but the cost is normally slightly less than a separate term policy of equal death benefit to the rider.
-A term rider is a cost effective way to add additional death benefit for a limited amount of time.
+A term rider is a cost-effective way to add additional death benefits for a limited amount of time.

 Why You Might Want a Term Rider

 A term insurance rider is used to make a permanent life insurance policy a hybrid between permanent and term.
 This is useful if the insured person needs more insurance coverage in the early policy years, but not for their entire life.
 Even though they don’t need the higher death benefit for their entire lives, they still have a need for some permanent coverage or a whole life policy for investment purposes.
 This person can preserve their insurability by purchasing all of their projected life insurance needs while they are younger, but save money by mixing term and permanent coverage.

 A good example is is a parent who has children to support, and also is married and wants permanent insurance coverage for their spouse.
 While the children are dependent on the parent, they need a higher death benefit than they will once the children are independent.
 For the purposes of this example, let’s say that they need $500,000 of coverage while the children are dependent and $300,000 of coverage after they are independent.
 Instead of purchasing a $500,000 whole life policy, they can save a significant amount of money by purchasing a $300,000 whole life policy and a term rider for $200,000.